mouldybread/DCS-6100LH/README.md

 If those links fail, then you can also find the firmware via their GPL portal, page 5 as of writing:<br>
 	https://tsd.dlink.com.tw/downloads2008list.asp?t=1&Category=Product%20Data%20II%3EIP%20Surveillance%3EIP%20Cameras&pagetype=G

-## The long story:
+## Other notes
-As usual, onboarding the device was painful.
-It required full internet access to complete the process and a mydlink account.
-My device wasn't new so it needed to be reset.
+As usual, onboarding the device was painful.~~It required full internet access to complete the process and a mydlink account.~~ My device wasn't new so it needed to be reset.

 The quickstart guide[^0] says:
 	"Reset and reinstall your device.
 Use a paperclip to press the recessed Reset button and the LED will turn solid red"